California chooses Biden, state GOP hoping for US House wins

 Voters resoundingly rejected an attempt to undo some criminal sentencing changes passed in recent years while also agreeing to allow some people on parole for felony convictions to vote.
 An effort to do away with cash bail was trailing by a wide margin.

-There was little drama at the top of the ticket, as Biden and U.S. Sen. Kamala Harris, his California-born running mate, cruised with about two-thirds of the votes after 12.5 million ballots were counted.
+There was little drama at the top of the ticket, as Biden and U.S. Sen. Kamala Harris, his California-born running mate, cruised with 65% of the vote after nearly 12 million ballots were counted.
 Biden captured the state's mother lode of 55 electoral votes, more than one-fifth of the 270 needed to secure the presidency.

 All-access digital subscription